 How to Care for Your Trees

-- Protect the root zone.
+- Mulch The Tree.
 Proper mulching helps to retain water for the tree and can also signal the area to avoid stepping on.
 Compacting the soil around the roots is stressful for trees.
 Take care to create a ring or “donut” of mulch and not a “volcano” touching the trunk.

 - Proper pruning of trees while they’re young can help form mature canopies that are better in urban spaces.